alexwoolford/asset-insight-graph/README.md

 Asset Insight Graph demonstrates a small knowledge graph backed by Neo4j Aura and a minimal FastAPI service providing GraphRAG endpoints.

+## 📊 Data Accuracy & Verification

+**All data is verifiable and sourced from official channels.** Asset information is scraped directly from CIM Group's official website and enhanced using OpenAI GPT-4 based only on real content.
+No speculative data is included.

+📖 **See [DATA_ACCURACY.md](DATA_ACCURACY.md) for complete details on our data sourcing and verification process.**

 ## Repository Layout

 ```text